Home GCC compiler size benchmarks

 • gcc-arm-none-eabi-7-2017-q4-major

-This is my next stupid project and it’s not completed yet, but still it compiles and without optimisations creates a ~50KB binary.
+This is my next stupid project and it’s not completed yet, but still it compiles and without optimizations creates a ~50KB binary.
 To use your toolchain, just change the toolchain path in the TOOLCHAIN_DIR variable in the cmake/TOOLCHAIN_arm_none_eabi_cortex_m3.cmake file and run ./build.bashon Linux or build.cmdon Windows.

 Results